-- File the RPIE-2018 as soon as possible.
-The City’s system might be overwhelmed as the 2018 tax year’s filing deadline of June 3rd, 2019 approaches.
+- File the RPIE-2019 as soon as possible.
+The City’s system might be overwhelmed as the 2019 tax year’s filing deadline of July 1, 2020 approaches.
 It’s best to avoid this prospect and any resulting confusion by simply filing ahead of the deadline.

 - Call us at (646) 355-8602 if you are uncertain about your own specific requirements or have any questions about the process.
 We will be happy to help you to complete the RPIE properly.
 We will also be happy to discuss any other special circumstances you may have that would require further legal assistance.

 Failure to File Will Result in a Fine

 In recent years, the NYC Department of Finance has increased penalties for those who fail to file by the set deadline.
-The NYC Finance Department has previously published the following fine schedule for RPIE-2018, noting that a minimum fine of at least $100 may be due from those eligible for the Claim of Exclusion who fail to file by the required due date.
+The NYC Finance Department has previously published the following fine schedule for RPIE-2019, noting that a minimum fine of at least $100 may be due from those eligible for the Claim of Exclusion who fail to file by the required due date.

 The fine schedule provided by the NYC Finance Department (as of 03/17/2023) is as follows:

 Note: While these fines are not expected to change dramatically for the 2020/2021 tax year, it is advised the filer check the source for fine amount updates and deadlines.
 We make no claims in relation to the above fine information and include it here merely as a previous example.
 Please refer to the NYC Finance Department’s own information if in doubt as to exact requirements, deadlines, filing, fines, etc.

 Who Is Required to File an RPIE?